Help and training

 Lynda.com is a third party service.
 Your personal information will be stored by Lynda.com, a part of LinkedIn Inc. The University works under contract with Lynda.com so that your personal data will not be stored outside the European Economic Area.

 Tell us what you think of Lynda.com by completing our short survey - it should only take a couple of minutes.

 European Computer Driving Licence (ECDL)

 Upon successful completion of all seven modules a certificate will be awarded.
-Certificates usually take around three weeks to arrive.
-You can either have a member of IT Training notify you when it is ready for collection or if you are unable to get to campus it can be posted to you.
+Certificates usually take around three to four weeks to arrive.
+We will email you when your certificate is ready for collection or if you are unable to get to campus it can be posted to you.